Coder-neo-09/Developer/README.md

 > Learn the structure and styling behind every web page.
 >

-## 4. 💻 JavaScript – Core Programming & Browser API
+## 3. 💻 JavaScript – Core Programming & Browser API
+> Learn the core language of the web from basics to advanced topics.

+- Covers Variables, Functions, OOP, Async, DOM, Events

-## 5. ⚛️ React.js – Modern UI Development
+## 4. ⚛️ React.js – Modern UI Development
+> Build reactive interfaces using one of the most popular libraries.

+- Covers Components, Props, Hooks, Context, Optimization